 c = get_config() # You must give the path to the certificate file. c.NotebookApp.certfile = u'/home/azureuser/.jupyter/mycert.pem' # Create your own password as indicated above c.NotebookApp.password = u'sha1:b86e933199ad:a02e9592e5 etc... ' # Network and browser details.
 We use a fixed port (9999) so it matches # our Azure setup, where we've allowed :wqtraffic on that port c.NotebookApp.ip = '*' c.NotebookApp.port = 9999 c.NotebookApp.open_browser = False

 At this point we are ready to start the IPython Notebook.
-To do this, navigate to the directory you want to store notebooks in and start the IPython Notebook server:
+To do this, navigate to the directory you want to store notebooks in and start the IPython Notebook server with the following command.

 You should now be able to access your IPython Notebook at the address

 If you click the New Notebook button, you will see the following opening page.

 The area marked with an

 The notebook itself should feel very natural to anyone who has used Python and a word processor, because it is in some ways a mix of both: you can execute blocks of Python code, but you can also keep notes and other text by changing the style of a cell from "Code" to "Markdown" using the drop-down menu in the toolbar.

 But this is much more than a word processor, as the IPython notebook allows the mixing of computation and rich media (text, graphics, video and virtually anything a modern web browser can display).
 For example, you can mix explanatory videos with computation for educational purposes.

-And with the power of Python's many excellent libraries for scientific and technical computing, a simple calculation can be performed with the same ease than a complex network analysis, all in one environment:
+And with the power of Python's many excellent libraries for scientific and technical computing, in the following screenshot, a simple calculation can be performed with the same ease as a complex network analysis, all in one environment.

 This paradigm of mixing the power of the modern web with live computation offers many possibilities, and is ideally suited for the cloud; the Notebook can be used: